-Students must get written consent from all performers if nudity will be performed in their film projects.
-And depending on the project and the scene(s) involved (please consult with faculty) - students should hire an 'intimacy coordinator.'
-These 'intimacy coordinators' are well-versed in inappropriate coercion issues and ensure that the actors involved are comfortable with the process of shooting.
+Students must receive written consent from all performers if nudity will be performed in their film projects.
+Depending on the project and the scene(s) involved (please consult with faculty) - students should hire an 'intimacy coordinator.'
+These 'intimacy coordinators' are well-versed with inappropriate coercion issues and ensure that the actors involved are comfortable with the process of shooting.